trycourier/courier-react-native/README.md

 6. Run Gradle Sync

+### **Update Activity and Register Service**

 https://user-images.githubusercontent.com/6370613/199335233-0880209b-5aec-4584-9726-eaa1077bf80d.mov

-7. Change your `MainActivity` to extend the `CourierReactNativeActivity`
+1. Change your `MainActivity` to extend the `CourierReactNativeActivity`
    - This allows Courier to handle when push notifications are delivered and clicked
-8. Setup a new Notification Service by creating a new java file and paste the code below in it
+2. Setup a new Notification Service by creating a new java file and paste the code below in it
    - This allows you to present a notification to your user when a new notification arrives and will automatically sync new fcm tokens to Courier token management

 ```java